sandiegopython/test-driven-django-development/tutorials/01-getting-started.rst

 those apps' ``models.py`` files.

 Later in this workshop, we will create models specific to the blog we are writing.
-These models will hold data like blog posts themselves and comments on blog posts.
+These models will hold data like blog posts and comments on blog posts.

 ..
 HINT::
     SQLite is a self-contained database engine.
-It is not very good for a multi-user website but it works great for development.
+It is inappropriate for a multi-user website but it works great for development.
 In production, you would probably use PostgreSQL or MySQL.
 For more info on SQLite, see the `SQLite documentation`_.